c0y01202/Regex-made-easy/validating_an_email.md

 ### Bracket Expressions

 >Brackets `[ ]` allow a regulated expression to match specific characters within the brackets within a range.
 For example, `[1-9]` will search for numbers '1,2,3,4,5,6,7,8 and 9` or if given another special character a group of numbers within that range.
 Within the brackets the `-` character is not recognized literally.
+You can specify a range of characters within the brackets using a hyphen `-`.
+You can also replace the hyphen `-` with a carrot character `^`, as in `[^abcd] but the range of the request will only cover letters `a,b,c and d` and not include the range of the entire alphabet.

 ### Greedy and Lazy Match